jonathjd/jonathjd.github.io/_projects/1_project.md

     # Create pandas df to export as csv
     df = pd.DataFrame()

-    # fetch client ID's and append to dict
+    # fetch client ID's and append to list
     for subcollection in subcollections:
         client_list.append(subcollection.id)